 [Image Source: Giphy]

 As a civil engineer, I probably love concrete a little too much.
-It is gray and mushy, then it soon turns to strong rock.
+It is gray and mushy, then it soon turns into strong rock.
 If that's not what love looks like, then I don't know what is.
 In all seriousness though, we know how dry concrete is at certain points in its curing cycle.
 We also understand that concrete technically continues to dry and strengthen over its entire lifespan.